Alok-Godara/Calling-Bot/README.md

-# IGNUS Assistant Bot
+# Calling Assistant Bot

 ## Overview

-The IGNUS Assistant Bot is an automated audio-based conversational assistant designed for IIT Jodhpur's annual cultural fest, **IGNUS**.
+The Calling Assistant Bot is an automated audio-based conversational assistant designed for IIT Jodhpur's annual cultural fest, **IGNUS**.
 The bot interacts with potential attendees over audio, providing fest details and gauging interest in ticket purchases.
 This project incorporates audio recording, transcription, AI-generated responses, and text-to-speech (TTS) capabilities to deliver a smooth user experience.

 ## Features